|

 d.
 Assign Responsibility: Who has to do what?

-(this is really easy for a one-person exhibit)
+This is really easy for a one-person exhibit, but if you have a group of people

 e.
 Create a Timeline and Set Deadlines: